icerpc/icerpc-docs/content/slice/language-guide/enum-types.md

 {% /side-by-side %}

 {% callout %}
-The generated code for enum with fields has a dependency on the [Dunet package].
-Since Dunet is a pure source generator, this dependency is strictly a build-time dependency; there is no Dunet runtime dependency.
+[ZeroC.Slice] has a dependency on the [Dunet package]; as a result, you don't need an explicit reference to Dunet in your project.
 {% /callout %}

 {% /slice2 %}